cardillan/golem/jam-202507/README.md

 The ore search is used on three different occasions:

-* building the fist titanium drill,
+* building the first titanium drill,
 * building additional titanium drills,
 * building the thorium drill and a related infrastructure.

+The thorium ore search almost immediately follows the second search for the titanium ore.
+Arguably, these two search phases could be combined and some time might be saved on maps where the ore is located far away, but this would increase the code size considerably.

 ### Optimal drill placement